 - It is uncompromisingly brutal, doubtless unhinged, even ferocious

-- The Dark Terror rises from the ethereal depths to fulfil the every desire of the Heavy Metal and Rock guitar players
+- The Dark Terror rises from the ethereal depths to fulfil the every desire of the Heavy Metal and Rock small amp guitar players

 For the bassist, VOX introduces the newest member of the Pathfinder family, the Bass 10.
 This dual-speaker, deep-thumping, portable amp is ideal for the on-the-go bass player.
 In addition to Treble and Bass tone-shaping controls, the Bright switch offers an edgy boost to the upper harmonics.
 Turning up the Drive control provides a warm, bass distortion that adds character and vitality to the tone.
 The Pathfinder Bass 10 pumps out 10 Watts into a pair of 5-Inch VOX bulldog speakers.
 A headphone/line output jack is also provided for silent practice, and for recording.